Seventeenth-Century Theories of Consciousness

 (a) “The reflex Act, by which a Man knows his Thoughts to be his own Thoughts,” (b) “the Direct Act of Thinking; or (which is of the same Import;) simple Sensation,” or (c) “the Power of Self-motion, or of beginning of Motion by the Will” (quoted in Thiel 1991, p.
 80).

 So, when reading English philosophical texts it is a tricky matter assigning a meaning or analysis to the term.
 But, of course, this is true to the nature of the problem.
 Philosophers of the seventeenth century were sketching out a concept that remains problematic to this day.
-In today's discussions of consciousness, it is fairly common to mark out even further distinctions to identify which aspect of the problem one is addressing (creature consciousness, state consciousness, phenomenal consciousness, access consciousness, etc.).
-While some (including myself) have used these later terms to make sense of what seventeenth-century philosophers are attempting to articulate in their theories, I will for the most part leave these finer-grained concepts to today's philosophers and instead see what sense can be made from their own attempts at providing a coherent analysis of consciousness.
+In today’s discussions of consciousness, it is fairly common to mark out even further distinctions to identify which aspect of the problem one is addressing (creature consciousness, state consciousness, phenomenal consciousness, access consciousness, etc.).
+While some have used these later terms to make sense of what seventeenth-century philosophers are attempting to articulate in their theories, these finer-grained concepts will be for the most part left to today’s philosophers.
+This entry will instead see what sense can be made from the seventeenth-century philosophers' own attempts at providing a coherent analysis of consciousness.

 (For a helpful survey of linguistic history the Latin term conscientia prior to the seventeenth century, see Hennig 2007, pp. 466–481.
 For the transition in seventeenth century French, see G. Lewis 1950, pp. 111–114.
 For an account of the introduction of the philosophical term in English, see Thiel 1991.
 For a more literary account of the different senses of the terms in Latin and Greek, see C.S.
 Lewis 1960.)